sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

  - https://embarcados.com.br/utilizando-o-mpu-6050-com-device-driver-e-device-tree-na-raspberry-pi-zero-w/#Os-Melhores-Treinamentos-sobre-Sistemas-embarcados-e-IoT
  - https://hubtronics.in/learn/mastering-device-tree-overlays-rpi

+The MPU6050 depends on I2C so enable it in the rpi by the GUI or editing the configuration files.

 Check the version of linux kernel used by the system with the command `uname -r`.

 Got to the device drivers folder located in `/lib/modules/<kernel_version>/kernel/drivers` (the kernel version is the one retrieved in the previous step).